-Ed Schultz Dead At Age 64 According To Russian Government Run News Network
+Ed Schultz Dead At Age 64, According To ‘RT America’

 — John Fugelsang (@JohnFugelsang) July 5, 2018

 In 2003, Schultz became the host of his own syndicated radio talk program called The Ed Schultz Show, and by 2009 he was also hosting MSNBC’s The Ed Show at night.
-In 2013 he shifted to a twice weekly show, and in 2015 the show was canceled by MSNBC, which cited a need to move to a news reporting format.
+In 2013 he shifted to a twice-weekly show, and in 2015 the show was canceled by MSNBC, which cited a need to move to a news reporting format.

-According to TVLine, Schultz returned to television in 2016 as lead news anchor for RT America, and served as host of the nightly news program News With Ed, saying:
+According to TVLine, Schultz returned to television in 2016 as lead news anchor for RT America, and served as host of the nightly news program News With Ed, saying,

 “I’m back in prime time at 8 o’clock where I belong.”